Outpatient AI operations - Lawrenceville, GA

-The operational layer underneath everything your stack can't see.
+The operational layer underneath everything your systems can't see.

-ARFA wires together the tools your practice already runs.
-Phone, fax, intake, scheduling, billing, documents, reporting.
+ARFA is a healthcare operations consulting and product studio building the outpatient version of enterprise AI operations: workflow architecture, data interoperability, governed automation, and human-in-the-loop execution.
+We wire together the tools your practice already runs: phone, fax, intake, scheduling, billing, documents, and reporting.
 None of them were built to talk to each other.
-We build the workflows that bridge them.
+We build the workflows that bridge them, then keep the important decisions visible to staff.

 14-day narrow pilot